-Pembury may get 99 new homes
+Pembury set to get 200 new homes

 Cllr David Hayward

-There's concern about traffic gridlock if a development at Hubbles Farm in Pembury goes ahead.
+There's concern about traffic gridlock if two new housing developments in Pembury go ahead.

-The developer Obsidian Strategic told us it had consulted with local residents and the planning authorities and there could be changes to the existing scheme.
+The scheme proposed a month earlier by the developer Obsidian Strategic involves another 200 parking spaces.
+Obsidian told us it had consulted with local residents and the planning authorities and there could be changes to the existing scheme.

 Cllr Hayward said: "People are up in arms not because we don't need housing, it's because of the lack of infrastructure.
 200 extra parking spaces means quite a lot more cars and the village is already struggling to get in and out of in a car anyway."